What Are The Natural Gas Traders Saying?

 But why is the AECO basis differential still so wide?

-If you look at where AECO basis differential for the rest of 2017 trades, it's at $1.12/MMBtu or C$1.484/MMBtu.
+If you look at where the AECO basis differential for the rest of 2017 trades, it's at $1.12/MMBtu or C$1.484/MMBtu.
 Why is the difference still so large?

 There are two explanations to this.